Blogging Best Practices

 Having relevant, informative and unique content on a website is a proven method of attracting traffic.
 One way to achieve this is by regularly scheduling posts in a content-rich blog.

-Entice visitors to your blog to shop, sign up for your newsletter or share your content on their social media networks.
+Entice visitors on your blog to shop, sign up for your newsletter or share your content on their social media networks.
 This will turn them from spectators into active customers.

 Inform, Entertain and Engage

 Write specifically for your marketplace or industry.
 Your content should be informative and entertaining for your audience.